MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2browser.md

 <!-- ====================================================================== -->
 ## Features

-WebView2Browser provides all the functionalities to make a basic web browser, but there's plenty of room for you to play around.
+The **WebView2Browser** sample provides all the functionalities to make a basic web browser, but there's plenty of room for you to play around.

+The **WebView2Browser** sample implements the following features:
 * Go back/forward
 * Reload page
 * Cancel navigation